Creative-Coding-RSS-2021/exercise_7/Readme.md

 **Exercise Goal**: to know how to build and deploy a web javascript project

 In this exercise we will:
-- create a webpack environement
+- create a webpack environment
 - implement a perlin noise visilistion and parameterize it on the fly with tweakpane
 - deploy it to netlify